• Food & Drinks

 Astrid Aasen, who was already delivering cheese to Britannia's new breakfast experience in Palmehaven, was also keen and asked Øivind if they could develop a cheese especially for the breakfast experience, and exclusively for Britannia Hotel.

 "I suggested making one that is white on the outside and blue on the inside, because nobody has that,” beams Astrid.
-“Ten years ago, I made smaller cheeses of this type similar to what became Britannia Blå.
+“Ten years ago, I made smaller cheeses of this type, including Nidelven Blå, similar to what became Britannia Blå.
 And that was exactly what Øivind described that he wanted.
 I made some adjustment, refined the process, and begun producing a new, larger format.”

 Britannia Blå is made by making tiny perforations in the cheese with needles, which insert the mould and bring out the great blue cheese flavour.
 The cheese is then placed in boiling water to kill the mould on the outside, before being covered with the iconic white mould rind of a brie.
 The result is soft, creamy blue cheese, with a complex yet mild taste.

 “I wanted a cheese for our breakfast that was not as strong, after all not everyone likes super-strong blue cheese to start the day,” explains Øivind Tiller.
 “For me it was important to find something that suits several of our guests and works well in the morning and that does not dominate the other items on your plate.
-Astrid only produces a very limited amount, so Britannia Blå is exclusively served at breakfast and in our new Deli in Vinbaren.
+Astrid only produces a very limited amount, so Britannia Blå is exclusively served at Britannia; at our breakfast buffet and sometimes on our other concept's menus.
 Occasionally, she asks to sell some in her own shop on the farm, but it always sells out almost immediately!
-It’s been a popular cheese right from the start.
+It’s been a popular cheese right from the start."

-Britannia Blå won bronze at the World Cheese Awards last autumn, right after its launch.
+Britannia Blå won gold at the World Cheese Awards in Wales in 2022.
 The common consensus in cheese circles, is that milder tastes rarely win awards; the jury usually prefer strong cheeses with more punch and a stronger nose.
 The recognition is a great reward for Britannia’s collaborative cheese, which matures and becomes fresh and flavourful the longer you let it stand.